dgwutao/VideoPlayerSample/README.md

 # VideoPlayerSample

-A iOS Objective-c video player sample base on AVPlaer.
+An iOS Objective-c video player sample based on AVPlayer.

+I implemented some basic freatures, like fullscreen or something else.

+BTW.
+If you are working on a video-intensive app,  I strongly recommend you to use ijkplayer.